 Our excellent cooks prepare delicious, filling and fresh meals including 3 course dinners and hearty lunches.

-We know the little extras that make a great trek an incredible trek: morning tea is delivered to your tent to get you going for the day, along with a bowl of hot water to wash in, and if it's a chilly night, hot water bottles are passed round after dinner to warm up your sleeping bag.
+We know the little extras that make a great trek an incredible trek: morning tea is delivered to your tent to get you going for the day, along with a bowl of hot water to wash in.

 Highlights of walking holidays on The Inca Trail: